 High dynamic range (HDR) imaging is a process used in photography to highlight both the lightest and darkest areas within a single digital image.
 Certain high-quality cameras allow for a photographer to take several shots of the same image at different exposure levels.
 Then, using image editing software, the photographer layers these several shots onto one another while still emphasizing specific details from each of the several images.
 The end result is an eye-catching and memorable HDR image.

-Q: How long do I have to wait before I get my photos?
+Q: How long do I have to wait before I get my photos and videos?

 Q: How far will you drive to take pictures?

-We cover most of King County and North Pierce.
-Any location outside of these areas may incur a trip charge.
-Contact any of our photographers for further details.
+We cover most of King County and Peirce County.
+We are happy to assist with any shoots outside of this area but a trip fee may apply.
+Contact us for further details.